 Data centers are going 10 G. And it’s about time, say many IT professionals.

-After a few years of slow adoption, then fits and starts, 10 Gigabit Ethernet (10 GbE) networking is on the must-have list for many
+After a few years of slow adoption, then fits and starts, 10 Gigabit Ethernet (10 GbE) networking is on the must-have list for many data centers that have wrung what they could out of their aged and slower 1G pipes.

 Data center pros finally realize that their “one-gig networks aren’t cutting it,” said Pete Sclafani, CIO and co-founder at 6connect Inc., a San Francisco-area data center consultancy.